team-dev-docs/devdocsprod-dev-docs/blog/docs-seo-sales.md

 2. **Topical Relevance and Keyword Optimization**: Comprehensive documentation allows for the strategic inclusion of relevant keywords and phrases related to the product or service.
 This helps search engines better understand the topical relevance of the website, increasing its chances of appearing in relevant search results.<br></br>

 3. **Content Freshness and Updates**: Regular updates and additions to the documentation create new, fresh content that search engines value.
-This signals that the website is actively maintained and provides up-to-date information, contributing to better search engine rankings.
+This signals that the website is actively maintained and provides up-to-date information, contributing to better search engine rankings.<br></br>

+4. **Link Building Opportunities**: Well-documented APIs and SDKs can attract backlinks from developers and tech bloggers, enhancing the website's authority and improving its search engine rankings.

 ## Importance for Sales